 Q3.
 What are the different components present in Windows Forms?

-There are different components in the Windows Forms API to develop rich client applications based on the different functional requirements.
+There are different Windows Forms API components to develop rich client applications based on different functional requirements.
 They are TextBoxes, List Boxes, Labels, Controls etc.,

-If there is any kind of login page in an application, the entire login page will be treated as a Windows Forms and the different components in the Windows Form i.e. login page are text fields controls, login button control, and label controls.
-The text field control captures the data from the user and validates it and the Button Control performs a set of action after clicking it by validating the text strings given by the user.
-The label controls will define the text field to be entered and it helps the user in logging into the application.
+If there is any kind of login page in an application, the entire login page will be treated as a Windows Forms, and the different components in the Windows Form, i.e. login page, are text fields controls, login button control, and label controls.
+The text field control captures the data from the user and validates it, and the Button Control performs a set of action after clicking it by validating the text strings given by the user.
+The label controls will define the text field to be entered, and it helps the user log into the application.

 Q4.
 What are the different types of properties in .NET?

-The below are the two properties in the .NET to which performs as accessors to read or write the properties of the Windows Forms or any kind of class or object.
+The below are the two properties in the .NET that perform as accessors to read or write the properties of the Windows Forms or any kind of class or object.
 The two property accessors are GET and SET:

 - GET: The GET property accessor is required to return the property value based on the different access levels as defined.
 The read-only property has to GET accessor but not a SET.

-- SET: The SET property accessor is required to assign a value, mostly a new value on the basis of the access level defined.
+- SET: The SET property accessor is required to assign a value, mostly a new value, based on the access level defined.
 Write only property have SET accessor but not a GET.

 Q5.
 What are the different functionalities and applications of the Windows Form?

-The different functionalities those can be performed using Windows Form are as below:
+The different functionalities that can be performed using Windows Form are as below:

 - To build rich client applications.